Chester Pittser

-Chester Matthias Pittser (July 29, 1893 – October 17, 1978) was an American football, basketball, and baseball coach at the college level.
+Chester Matthias "Chet" Pittser (July 29, 1893 – October 17, 1978) was an American football, basketball, and baseball coach at the college level.
 He served as the head football coach at the Montana State School of Mines—now known as Montana Technological University—from 1920 to 1921, Miami University in Oxford, Ohio, from 1924 to 1931, and at Montclair State Teachers College—now known as Montclair State University—from 1934 to 1942, compiling a career college football head coaching record of 82–45–5.
 Pittser was also the head basketball coach at Montclair State from 1934 to 1944, tallying a mark of 123–67, and the head baseball coach at Miami (1925–1931) and Montclair State (1935–1943), amassing a career college baseball record of 129–67–2.

 Education and playing career

 Pittser graduated from the University of Illinois in 1924 and received his master's degree from Columbia University in 1931.
 He was also an all-league fullback and pitcher at Colorado School of Mines.
 In addition to football and baseball, Pittser competed on the Colorado School of Mines basketball and track and field teams.